What do rates pay for?

 - Paraparaumu/Raumati community rate

-Funds historic debt-servicing costs or roading and stormwater activities, coastal protection, Matai Road industrial area improvements, and Paraparaumu/Raumati Community Board expenses, including local grants.
+Funds historic debt-servicing costs or roading and stormwater activities, coastal protection, Matai Road industrial area improvements, and community board expenses for Paraparaumu and Raumati, including local grants.

 - Waikanae community rate